ska-sa/katsdpimager/doc/user.rst

    also used in the gridding and Fourier transforms.
 Note that most NVIDIA GPUs other than Tesla have extremely poor double-precision performance.

-.. option:: --psf-patch
+.. option:: --psf-cutoff

-   Pixels in beam patch used for CLEAN.
+   Fraction of PSF peak at which to truncate the PSF for CLEAN.
+Using a larger value will reduce the cost of each CLEAN cycle, but too large a value may prevent CLEAN from converging.

 .. option:: --major <N>, --minor <M>

-   Number of major cycles and number of minor cycles per major cycle for CLEAN.
+   Number of major cycles and maximum number of minor cycles per major cycle for CLEAN.

 .. option:: --eps-w <VALUE>